bgaze/bootstrap-form/README.md

 + **name**
 The name of the field.
-Unless they are explicitly provided, name will also be use as id attribute and as base for the form group id attribute.
+Unless they are explicitly provided, name will also be used as id attribute and as base for the form group id attribute.

 + **label**
 The label of the field.